sigedu-org/website/_pages/home.md

 <h2>News</h2>

+**August 4, 2021**.
+The [results](/blog/election-results/) of the SIGEDU elections have been announced!
+{: .notice--info}

-**June 29, 2020**.
+**June 29, 2021**.
 Thanks everyone for a great virtual BEA workshop!
 Slides for the workshop presentations are now linked from the [schedule](/bea/current#schedule).
 If you don't see your slides yet, make sure you [email](mailto:bea.nlp.workshop@gmail.com) them to us.
-{: .notice--info}

-**April 15, 2021**.
-The [final schedule](bea/current#schedule) for BEA 2021 is now availale!
-We look forward to seeing everyone at the workshop!
 {: .notice}

 <div class="text-center">